bluedatainc/solutions/Datascience-Pipelines/bluedata_ds_pipelines.md

-## 3.Kafka Spark and Cassandra pipeline in BlueData
+## 3. Kafka Spark and Cassandra pipeline in BlueData

 _Location_: